Theory of the Elementary Particles: Neutrinos in the electron

-The discovery of the spin of the electron by Uhlenbeck and Goudsmit [59] increased the difficulties of the problem in so far as it now had also to be explained how the angular momentum $\hbar$/2 and the magnetic moment $\mu_e$ come about.
-The spin of a point-like electron seemed to be explained by Dirac's [60] equation, however it turned out later [61] that Dirac type equations can be constructed for any value of the spin.
-Afterwards Schr\"{o}dinger [62] tried to explain the spin and the magnetic moment of the electron with the so-called Zitterbewegung.
-Dirac [63] suggested a model of an electron without spin, consisting of a charged, hollow sphere held together by surface tension.
-The first higher mode of oscillation appeared to be the muon, to quote ``one can look upon the muon as an electron excited by radial oscillations".
-Many other models of the electron were proposed.
-On p.74 of his book ``The Enigmatic Electron" Mac\,Gregor [64] lists more than thirty such models.
-At the end none of these models has been successful because the problem developed a seemingly insurmountable difficulty when it was shown through electron scattering experiments that the charge radius of the electron must be smaller than $10^{-16}$\,cm [65], in other words that the electron appears to be a point particle, at least by three orders of magnitude smaller than the classical electron radius r$_e$ = e$^2$/m$_e$c$^2$ = 2.8179$\cdot10^{-13}$\,cm.
-This, of course, makes it very difficult to explain how a particle can have a finite angular momentum when the radius goes to zero, and how an electric charge can be confined in an infinitesimally small volume.
-If the elementary electric charge would be in a volume with a radius of O($10^{-16}$)\,cm the Coulomb self-energy would be orders of magnitude larger than the rest mass of the electron, which is not realistic.
-The choice is between a massless point charge and a finite size particle with a non-interacting mass to which an elementary electric charge is attached.
-It seems fair to say that at present, more than 100 years after the discovery of the electron, we do not have an accepted theoretical explanation of the electron.
+At the end none of these models has been successful because the problem developed a seemingly insurmountable difficulty when it was shown, through electron scattering experiments, that the charge radius of the electron must be smaller than $10^{-16}$\,cm [65], in other words that the electron appears to be a point particle, at least by three orders of magnitude smaller than the classical electron radius r$_e$ = e$^2$/m$_e$c$^2$ = 2.8179$\cdot10^{-13}$\,cm.
+This, of course, makes it very difficult to explain how a particle can have a finite angular momentum when its radius goes to zero, and how a charge e$^\pm$ can be confined in an infinitesimally small volume.
+If the charge e$^\pm$ would be in a volume with a radius of O($10^{-16}$)\,cm the Coulomb self-energy would be orders of magnitude larger than the rest mass of the electron, which is not realistic.
+The choice is between a massless point charge and a finite size particle with a non-interacting mass to which the charge e$^\pm$ is attached.
+It seems fair to say that at present, more than 110 years after the discovery of the electron, we do not have an accepted theoretical explanation of the electron.